Luton Town F.C.: Records and statistics

 The record for the most appearances for Luton is held by Bob Morton, who turned out for Luton 562 times in all competitions.
 Morton also holds the record for the most Football League appearances for the club, with 495.
 Fred Hawkes holds the record for the most league appearances for Luton, having played in 509 league matches.
 Six players, Gordon Turner, Andy Rennie, Brian Stein, Ernie Simms, Herbert Moody and Steve Howard, have scored more than 100 goals for Luton.

 The first player to be capped while playing for Luton was left winger Robert Hawkes, who took to the field for England against Ireland at Goodison Park on 16 February 1907.
 The most capped player is Mal Donaghy, who earned 58 Northern Ireland caps while at the club.
 The first player to score in an international match was Joe Payne, who scored twice in his only game for England against Finland on 20 May 1937.
 Payne also holds the Football League record for the most goals in a game—he hit 10 past Bristol Rovers on 13 April 1936.

 The club's largest wins have been a 15–0 victory over Great Yarmouth Town on 21 November 1914 in the FA Cup and a 12–0 win over Bristol Rovers in the Third Division South on 13 April 1936.
 Luton's heaviest loss was a 9–0 defeat against Small Heath in the Second Division on 12 November 1898.

 Luton's highest home attendances are 30,069 against Blackpool in the FA Cup on 4 March 1959 and 27,911 against Wolverhampton Wanderers in the First Division on 5 November 1955.

 The highest transfer fee received for a Luton Town player is the fee Leicester City paid for Luton-born full-back James Justin on 28 June 2019.
-The most expensive player Luton Town have ever bought was Croatian goalkeeper Simon Sluga, who cost €1.5m from HNK Rijeka on 19 July 2019.
+The most expensive player Luton Town have ever bought was wing-back Ryan Giles, for a reported fee of £5 million from Wolverhampton Wanderers on 27 July 2023.

 The youngest player to make a first-team appearance for Luton Town is Connor Tomlinson at 15 years and 199 days old in the EFL Trophy, replacing Zane Banton as a 92nd-minute substitute in a 2–1 win over Gillingham on 30 August 2016, after the club were given permission for him to play from his headteacher.